What Is Social Work?

 Child, family and school social workers help children, school staff and family members resolve problems.
 In some instances, this may mean placing children in foster care.
 Child, family and school social workers may also connect struggling parents with resources to help better care for and raise their children.
 They work alongside students and teachers to address bullying, learning disabilities and other impairments/barriers.

-Medical and public health social workers help the seriously ill and those with chronic health problems to find adequate care, access public resources like Medicare and Medicaid or locate services such as in-home nursing care.
+Medical and public health social workers help the seriously ill and those with chronic health problems to find adequate care, access public resources like Medicare and Medicaid or locate services, such as in-home nursing care.
 They often play a critical role in supporting clients as they navigate the numerous healthcare and public service systems that coordinate healthcare.

 Where Does a Social Worker Work?

-Learn more on how to become a social worker.
+Learn how to become a social worker.

 Possible Careers in Social Work